Skip to main content

 Your concern that this mental shift is linked to your body’s internal chemistry is not only valid; it is biologically astute.
 The intricate network of hormones that governs your physical vitality is the very same system that supports the architecture of your mind.
 Sustained testosterone optimization, therefore, is a protocol that directly engages with the biological hardware of your cognitive function.

-To comprehend the of maintaining optimal testosterone levels, we must first appreciate this hormone’s role within the central nervous system.
+To comprehend the long-term cognitive effects of maintaining optimal testosterone levels, we must first appreciate this hormone’s role within the central nervous system.
 Testosterone, and its potent metabolite estradiol, function as powerful neurosteroids.
 They actively cross the blood-brain barrier to interact with tissues in brain regions responsible for higher-order thinking and memory.
 Two areas of profound importance in this context are the hippocampus and the prefrontal cortex.

 The Hippocampus a Seat of Memory Formation